NVIDIA/cloud-native-docs/gpu-operator/platform-support.rst

 Supported operating systems and NVIDIA GPU Drivers with GPUDirect RDMA.

-- Ubuntu 20.04 and 22.04 LTS with Network Operator 1.4
+- Ubuntu 20.04 and 22.04 LTS with Network Operator 23.7.0
-- Red Hat OpenShift 4.10 and 4.11 with Network Operator 1.4
+- Red Hat OpenShift 4.9 and higher with Network Operator 23.7.0
 - CentOS 7 with MOFED installed on the node

-For more information on GPUDirect RDMA refer to :ref:`this document <operator-rdma>`.
+For information about configuring GPUDirect RDMA, refer to :doc:`gpu-operator-rdma`.

 Support for GPUDirect Storage